Glamorgan County Cricket Club: Club history

 Glamorgan won the county championship in 1948 under the captaincy of Wilf Wooller, whose advocacy of high fielding standards was the key to beating stronger batting and bowling teams.

 Glamorgan was the unintentional venue for a piece of cricket history on 31 August 1968 when, during Glamorgan v Notts at Swansea, Gary Sobers hit all six balls in an over from Malcolm Nash for six.

 Glamorgan won the championship again under Tony Lewis in 1969 and Matthew Maynard in 1997.
 Lewis is the only Glamorgan player to captain England in Tests, when he became the first Glamorgan cricketer to lead an England tour abroad to play series against India and Pakistan in 1972–73.
 Maynard, who retired at the end of the 2005 season, was one of the most successful batsmen in first class cricket over the previous 20 years.
 The 2005 captain, off spinner Robert Croft, proved effective on England tours, and was a useful pinch hitter in List A one-day games.

 The club had plans in April 2006 to extend its grounds in the Grade 2 Listed Heritage Park that is Sophia Gardens, with a 17,500 seat super-stadium.

-Sophia Gardens became a Test cricket venue in 2009 when the First Test in the Ashes series against Australia was held there.
+Sophia Gardens became a Test cricket venue in 2009 when the First Test in the Ashes series against Australia was played there.

+In 2021 Glamorgan won their first trophy for seventeen years, defeating Durham by 58 runs in the final of the Royal London One-Day Cup.
+They followed this up with a victory in the same competition in 2024, winning a shortened 20-overs-a-side game against Somerset by 15 runs.

+Glamorgan were promoted into Division One of the County Championship in 2025 after finishing runners-up in Division Two.